platers/obsidian-linter/docs/rules.md

 Alias: `heading-blank-lines`

 All headings have a blank line both before and after (except where the heading is at the beginning or end of the document).
-Set option "bottom = false" to ignore adding a line after the heading.
+Set option bottom = "false" to ignore adding a line after the heading.

 Options:
 - bottom: string, default=`true`